 Vicky Mills specialises with Eating Disorders and has worked both in an NHS Eating Disorder Clinic for adults with severe Anorexia, Bulimia and EDNOS, as well as for young people within CAMHS (Child & Adolescent Mental Health Service) Eating Disorder Service.
 She works privately with both adults, young people and children from the age of 9 and when appropriate consults with G.P. and Nutritionalist as part of the treatment.

-Dawn Purver has been training in Eating Disorders with Vicky for almost 2 years and is gaining expertise in this area.
+Dawn Purver has been training in Eating Disorders with Vicky for over 2 years and is gaining expertise in this area.
 This has enabled us to provide specialist Eating Disorder Counselling with Vicky’s Clinical Supervision at a more affordable cost when required.

 If you are worried that your child is developing an unhealthy relationship with food, remember that phases of fussiness around food are normal during pre-school years and periods of overeating can be normal during teenage years - during the adolescent growth spurt more calories are needed.